lldap/lldap/README.md

 ### With Docker

 The image is available at `lldap/lldap`.
-You should persist the `/data` folder, which contains your configuration, the database and the private key file.
+You should persist the `/data` folder, which contains your configuration and the SQLite database (you can remove this step if you use a different DB and configure with environment variables only).

 Configure the server by copying the `lldap_config.docker_template.toml` to `/data/lldap_config.toml` and updating the configuration values (especially the